 Youth Week

-Held in April, Youth Week is a national celebration of young people, organised by young people for young people.
-Youth Week activities aim to provide fun and free activities for young people, and opportunities for young people to be involved in the planning of the event.
+Held in April, Youth Week is an annual celebration of young people, organised by young people for young people.
+Youth Week activities aim to provide fun and free activities with young people at the centre, celebrate local youth culture and provide opportunities for active participation.

 Rapid Response

-Community Capacity and Youth Rapid Response grants are for emerging needs that require a quick response.
-It’s important to speak to a relevant Council officer.
+Rapid Response grants are for emerging needs that require a quick response.
+It’s important to speak to Council’s Community Projects & Partnerships Officer – Community Safety and Impact at clubgrants@fairfieldcity.nsw.gov.au.
 A link to the funding application will then be provided.

 To apply for category 1 or 2 grants visit ClubGRANTS.

-For more information about the ClubGRANTS 2022 program and eligibility criteria(PDF, 195KB) , download the presentation from the ClubGRANTS 2022 Information Session.(PDF, 2MB)
+For more information about the ClubGRANTS 2024 program and eligibility criteria(PDF, 456KB), download the presentation from the ClubGRANTS 2023 Information Session(PDF, 3MB).
+Click here to find out about projects funded in 2023.(PDF, 386KB)

 ClubGRANTS is a community grant program funded by local Clubs.
 It supports community organisations and groups proposing to carry out projects that provide support to people in the Fairfield Local Government Area (LGA).